nelsam/vidar/README.md

 These are all planned, but have yet to be implemented.

 - Configurability
-  - When you open a new project, you can set up some basic configuration, but other than that...
+  - When you open a new project, you can set up some basic configuration in the UI, but very little else.
-  - For example: key bindings are hardcoded, project settings cannot be changed after adding the project unless you edit the config file, you can't edit the font or theme, etc.
+  - Most settings will require editing a config file manually, at the moment.
 - Polish
   - There are some frustrating, but difficult-to-solve, bugs lingering around.
 I squash them when I can, but some of the less annoying ones that either have difficult solutions or are